garnajee/giftflow/README.md

 -   **Full CRUD Operations**: Create, Read, Update, and Delete both ideas and purchased gifts.
 -   **Historical Archives**: Gifts from previous years are automatically archived and can be browsed by year and by person.
 -   **Multi-language Support (i18n)**: The interface is translated using JSON files, with the default language configurable at deployment.
 (Currently supports English & French).
+-   **Secure by Default**: API endpoints are protected by Basic Authentication.
 -   **Responsive Design**: A mobile-first approach ensures a seamless experience on any device.
 -   **Self-Hosted & Private**: Your data stays on your server.